Starefossen/docker-gifsicle/README.md

-# starefossen/gifsicle
+# Docker Gifsicle

-Minimal Docker Image for Gifsicle – create, manipulate, and optimize GIF images and animations
+The `starefossen/gifsicle` Image provides a Docker Image for Gifsicle - create, manipulate, and optimize GIF images and animations

 ## Supported tags and respective `Dockerfile` links